unbit/uwsgi-docs/PyPy.rst

 In addition to the library you need to obviously download an official binary tarball too.

+UPDATE:

+As of August 2013, libpypy-c is not automatically build in pypy release tarballs or nightly builds.
+If you do not want to translate the whole tree every time, you can try the "alternative approach" (described below)

 Building libpypy-c (if needed)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^